linux4sam/egt/CONTRIBUTING.md

 # Contributing

-After you have setup your development machine and you can build EGT, you now have everything you need to contribute to this project.
-However, there are some extra tools that are useful for development.

 There are multiple ways of contributing to the future success of EGT.
 For example,  one could contribute on the documentation, code, dependencies, or file bug reports.
+After you have setup your development machine and you can build EGT, you now have everything you need to get started contributing.
+However, in some cases there are recommended or necessary extra tools that can help.

 ## Code of Conduct